swagner23q/apiCodeReview/readme.md

   -Run gulp cssBower, gulp build, then gulp serve to start working.

+  -You will need to add exports for api github key.

 To view the website, go here: swagner23q.github.io/apiCodeReview

 &copy; 2016